Sony A77 II versus Nikon D7200

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, and both provide the same movie specifications (1080/60p).

 Feature comparison: Sony A77 II vs Nikon D7200

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the A77 II has an electronic viewfinder (2359k dots), while the D7200 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The table below summarizes some of the other core capabilities of the Sony A77 II and Nikon D7200 in connection with corresponding information for a sample of similar cameras.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 So how do things add up?
-Is there a clear favorite between the Sony A77 II and the Sony A77 II?
+Is there a clear favorite between the Sony A77 II and the Nikon D7200?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Sony Alpha SLT-A77 II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.